One of the best decisions I’ve made was to learn how to start a blog.

-Important Tip: website hosting and Domain name are two different things However as I said, many web hosting sites like Bluehost (which I recommend) will host both your domain name and web hosting for you, meaning you will save time, less technicality and you will get at one place.
+Important Tip: website hosting and Domain name are two different things However as I said, many web hosting sites like SiteGround (which I recommend) will host both your domain name and web hosting for you, meaning you will save time, less technicality and you will get at one place.

 4. Search a Hosting Provider for Your Blog